Enr1que704/1440-Assn3/doc/Manual.md

-		if "P" is entered, it will ask which card in the range of the deck size you will wish to print if "D" is entered, it will display all the cards in the deck to the screen if "S" is entered, it will ask what what the file input name is you will then enter the file name if "X" is selected, the program will close, and all data that was not saved will be lost
+		if "P" is entered, it will ask which card in the range of the deck size you will wish to print if "D" is entered, it will display all the cards in the deck to the screen if "S" is entered, it will ask what what the file input name is you will then enter the file name.
+The file will be saved in the CWD. if "X" is selected, user will be directed to Main Menu, and will be presented with the option to create new card, or exit program.

+		NOTE: All deck and card data will be lost if you leave the deck menu

 for the menus such as card size, max number, and number of cards, a range of possible values will be presented.
-	proper input consists of an integer number within the range presented Possible error messages consists of not entering a valid integer (it is not a number, or the number is out of range) An incorrect file format is given
+	proper input consists of an integer number within the range presented Possible error messages can only be presented if invalid characters are used when a file name contains invalid characters (these limitations are from the system)
+	If this error is presented, the program will crash naturally.